Classical mechanics as the high-entropy limit of quantum mechanics: The high-entropy limit

 Note that the above argument works for any map $T_Q \circ U$ that combines the pure stretching map with an arbitrary unitary evolution $U$.
 Also, while we have not shown that anti-normal ordering is the only ordering that allows a stretching map, it will need to have the same effect on $X$ and $P$, leading to the same limit.
 The question of whether all maps that perform the same group contraction can be expressed as $T_Q \circ U$ remains open.
 However, they will factorize in that fashion in the limit, since the classical limit can always be factorized as a pure stretching map following a symplectomorphism.
 Similarly, the question of whether $T_Q$ increases the entropy of all states by the same amount remains open.
 However, it will do so in the limit since $T_Q$ will become closer and closer to a pure classical stretching map.
-Lastly, we have not shown that all transformations that increase entropy must stretch phase space.
+Furthermore, we have not shown that all transformations that increase entropy must stretch phase space.
 Note, however, that a finite region of phase space can only hold mixed states with finite entropy.
 Therefore a map that does not stretch some region of phase space will necessarily lead to states whose entropy will not go to infinity as the map is reapplied over and over.
-Regardless, our ultimate goal is not to study all possible ways entropy can be increased.
+Lastly, there is the question of whether any quantum channel that increases entropy will yield the classical limit.
+If by classical limit we mean the group contraction, then the only way to achieve it is through the rescaling of the commutator between $X$ and $P$, which is exactly a stretching map as we defined it.
+More in general, however, once a state has achieved sufficiently high entropy to be approximated by a classical state, it does not matter what process was used to achieve that high-entropy state.
+The remaining difficulty will be whether the evolution can still be approximated by a Hamiltonian evolution, which is likely to fail for a generic entropy-increasing process.\footnote{In the case that a process increases entropy differently in different regions of phase space, the evolution in the limit cannot be Hamiltonian, but may still be, for example, Newtonian.} Studying this more general case is outside of the scope of this work.
 Our goal is simply to show that, as entropy increases, the classical description becomes a suitable approximation.

+While we concentrated on the one-dimensional case, the result can be generalized to multiple dimensions by performing a similar stretching operation on all degrees of freedom simultaneously.
+That is, the entropy, as it increases, spreads equally not just within each degree of freedom, but also across degrees of freedom.
+This would give us $[T_Q(X^i),T_Q(P_i)] = \lambda \imath \hbar$, so that the same stretching factor is associated to all the appearances of $\hbar$ in the commutation relationship.

 To sum up, we have found a pure quantum stretching map $T_Q$.
 It is a CPTP map.
 It rescales operators in anti-normal ordering.
 It increases entropy for all states.
 It recovers classical mechanics in the limit.
 This means that the space of quantum states, as entropy increases, becomes more and more classical.
 All of this is done under general conditions, and is independent of the mechanism that performs the entropy increase.